Skip to Content

 Carving a turkey

-Now you can pull the thigh away from the drumstick and cut through the joint to separate.
+Now you can pull the thigh away from the drumstick and cut through the joint connecting the leg to the turkey’s body.
+Once separated, gently cut along the thigh bone to release the meat.

 Carving a turkey